stiverthijmen163/BEP/README.md

 ## Interactive Visualization [Yes]
 Execute `visualization/index.py` to start the interactive visualization.
 It is advised to test all functionalities you want to use with a small set of images to ensure you have everything correctly setup.
+For using the 'New Data' page, a csv-file has been created which is stored at `visualization/data/embedding_on_the_wall.csv`

 ```
 Disclaimer: